 Thank you for honoring my “feisty little fighter girl” and her warrior's spirit.
 It comforts me to know her memory will be honored by a tournament established to celebrate exceptional women.

-If you’d like to join the fight to end pediatric cancer, please consider making a donation in Eleanor’s name (see below) to the National Pediatric Cancer Foundation.
+If you’d like to join the fight to end kid's cancer, please consider making a donation in Eleanor’s name to the Life Ring Foundation by clicking the Fighting Kid's Cancer logo below.

 I love you, Eleanor.